51390/ecap-stream/README.md

 ![Tests](https://github.com/51390/ecap-stream/actions/workflows/test.yml/badge.svg)

-This is an [eCap adapter](https://www.e-cap.org/) that receives body data from the host and forwards it to an external library, to be recorded, adapted, aborted or ignored at will.
+This is an [eCap adapter](https://www.e-cap.org/) that receives body data from the host and forwards it to an external library, to be then recorded, adapted or filtered at will.
 The processed -- or unprocessed -- data is then sent back to the host.

 The intent of _eCap Stream_ is to provide a simpler interface than fully implementing the eCap protocol.